Online Master of Science in Information Security and Assurance

 Become a cybersecurity specialist

 Complex information systems need defenders who can assess threats, prevent attacks and develop strategies to mitigate risks when they occur.
-With a Master of Science in Information Assurance, you can expand your knowledge to help safeguard your organization’s data and stay a step ahead of cybercriminals.
+With a Master of Science in Information Security and Assurance (MSISA), you’ll gain real-world experience with leading-edge technology and strategies to investigate cybersecurity events or crimes and minimize their impact on information technology systems.

 Program at a glance